There’s no such thing as a bad dog, just a bad owner.

 Like a Wolf by Géraldine Elschner and Antoine Guilloppé

 Raised in harsh circumstances and languishing in a dim kennel, this is a lonely dog whose only wish is for freedom and friendship.
 Because of the dog’s appearance — pointed ears, sharp teeth — everyone passed it by looking instead for a “good dog.”
 Until one day, a man appeared and treated it with kindness.
-He recognized the good dog inside as a shepard’s dog. [picture book, ages 4 and up]
+He recognized the good dog inside as a shepherd’s dog. [picture book, ages 4 and up]

 Sal Everybody’s Pal, Sal Finds a Forever Home by Diana Alvear, illustrated by Chandler Strange